 Attract the very best faculty and staff in the world through a welcoming and inclusive environment that values performance and celebrates professional achievement.

 The university’s faculty and staff are the bedrock of our institution, grounding our research, teaching, and service.
-More than any other factor, our ability to attract, support, and, perhaps most importantly, retain faculty and staff will determine our future for decades to come.
-We must commit ourselves to practices, programs, and ethos so we are able to recruit faculty and staff who honor the standards of our best.
+More than any other factor, our ability to attract, support, and, perhaps most important, retain faculty and staff will determine our future for decades to come.
+We must commit ourselves to practices and programs that enable us to recruit faculty and staff who honor our standards.